-Last week I was in London for the second November in a row, for World Travel Market 2014, which is the biggest tourism expo in the world held in an English speaking country.
-It’s a great event, but of course one of the best parts about being in London for WTM, is just being in London, soaking up the atmosphere of a city rich with centuries of history, great architecture and some of the finest museums and galleries on the planet.
-This year I had the opportunity to spend 4 nights at the Premier Inn Waterloo, right across the street from County Hall and the London Eye, Europe’s tallest ferris wheel.
+Last week I was in London for the second November in a row, for World Travel Market.
+WTM is the biggest tourism expo in the world held in an English speaking country.
+It’s a great event, but the best part about being in London for WTM, is just being in London.
+Soaking up the atmosphere of a city rich in centuries of history, great architecture and some of the best museums and galleries on Earth is fantastic.
+This year I had the opportunity to spend four nights at the Premier Inn London Waterloo, right across the street from County Hall and the London Eye, Europe’s tallest ferris wheel.

-I’ve previously been to London several times, but I’ve never stayed anywhere with such an iconic view of the London skyline.
-From my 11th floor room the London Eye lit up the night sky, as did the famous Big Ben clocktower.
-During the day the opposite tower of the British Parliament was in clear view, as well as both towers of Westminster Abbey.
+I’ve previously visited London several times, but I’ve never stayed anywhere with such an iconic view of the London skyline.
+From my 11th floor room, the London Eye lit up the night sky, as did the famous Big Ben clocktower.
+During the day the opposite tower of the British Parliament was in clear view.
+Both towers of Westminster Abbey are also in view.
 Over the course of my stay, I continually admired the incredible view and the contrast between day and night.

-London has lots of world class museums, many of which are free and on prior trips I’ve loved visits to The Natural History Museum, Victoria and Albert and the National Portrait Gallery.
-I re-visited the National Portrait Gallery one evening since it was open until 9pm and also decided I had to visit a museum I hadn’t previously toured, Tate, the modern art museum.
+London has a wealth of world class museums, many of which are free and on prior trips I loved visiting The Natural History Museum, Victoria and Albert and the National Portrait Gallery.
+I re-visited the National Portrait Gallery one evening since it was open until 9pm and also decided I had to visit a museum I hadn’t previously toured, Tate Modern, the modern art museum.
 Tate was great for perusing some fantastic and unusual art and what also made the experience inspiring was witnessing so many art students drawing in front of portraits.

 Another London first this trip was strolling through a portion of famous Hyde Park for the first time.
 Hyde Park is the largest park in London and is nearly the size of New York City’s Central Park.
 There’s a big lake in Hyde Park and the casual Serpentine Bar and Kitchen rests lakeside, making it a great place to grab a nibble or drink while enjoying a lovely and relaxing view.